Rubiks37/rankingbot/README.md

 ### Recent Additions, see all changes in commits (most recent at top)

 ---
+* fix the issue of having multiple album/eps of the same name in the database, it should be much more friendly to that
+* added album_master, which caches urls from spotify api and also allows for less stupidness when getting album names for all commands that require it
+* made so many methods a lot less stupid
+* added printing traceback, which should help me if we break something while the bot is live on the server
+* added /cover
 * added autocomplete to edit/delete commands
 * switched add choices to be autocompletes and added some methods to support
 * added sync to /update, so i dont get rate limited whenever i debug